Fractional heat content asymptotics for Carnot groups: Introduction and the main result

 We start by defining the fractional heat content of a domain in Euclidean space.
 Let $\Omega\subset \R^n$ be a bounded domain and $\alpha\in (0,2]$.
 Consider the following parabolic equation with Dirichlet boundary condition:

 where $\Delta_\alpha$ is the fractional Laplacian defined by

 It is known that the solution to above non-local equation is unique.
 The fractional heat content of $\Omega$ is defined as $Q^{(\alpha)}_\Omega(t)=\int_{\Omega}u_\alpha(t,x)dx$.
 In particular when $\alpha=2$, we recover the classical heat content, and its small-time asymptotics have been of special interest as it depends on the geometry of the domain.
-The original proof in the diffusion case ($\alpha=2$) is due to van den Berg and Davies \cite{BergDavies1989}, where the authors showed that any bounded domain with $C^3$ boundary satisfies
+The first order asymptotic in the diffusion case ($\alpha=2$) was originally proved by van den Berg and Davies \cite{BergDavies1989}, and subsequently, van den Berg and LeGall \cite{BergLeGall1994} obtained the following second order expansion for bounded domains with $C^3$ boundary:

 where $|\Omega|$ is the volume of $\Omega$, $\sigma$ is the surface measure on $\partial\Omega$, and $H_\Omega$ denotes the mean curvature of the boundary points.
 Later, the above asymptotic formula was extended to Riemannian manifolds by van den Berg and Gilkey \cite{BergGilkey1994}, and an asymptotic expansion holds similar to \eqref{eq:BergDavies} adapted to Riemannian manifolds.
+We also refer to excellent surveys by Gilkey \cite{Gilkey1999, Gilkey2009} on heat content asymptotics for Riemannian manifolds.

 While the results for diffusion case are known for many years, asymptotics of $Q^{(\alpha)}_\Omega$ when $\alpha\in (0,2)$ were proved quite recently.
 For the one-dimensional Euclidean case, it was first obtained by Valverde \cite{Valverde2016} by means of probabilistic techniques.
 Subsequently, using distributional properties of isotropic $\alpha$-stable processes, small time asymptotics of the fractional heat content in higher dimensions was proved by Park and Song \cite{ParkSong2022} for any bounded domain with $C^{1,1}$ regular boundary.
 More precisely, defining the function $\mu_\alpha$ as